pyladies/pyladies-kit/handbook/index.rst

 To help you get started, we’ve created an open-source kit for starting your own PyLadies chapter in your city.
 PyLadies is part social club, part stepping stone toward the Python open-source world.
-(Whiskey optional.)

 What you need
 -------------